-Liz Rampe is a Co-Investigator on the CheMin instrument.
+Liz Rampe is a Co-Investigator on the CheMin instrument and the Deputy Principle Investigator of CheMin.
 She is the CheMin Operations Lead, so she is in charge of training new CheMin operations team members and of keeping all current CheMin operations team members current on their training.
 She is also a PUL and PDL for CheMin.

 Many scientists in ARES play important roles in the operation of Curiosity, particularly in the operation of the Chemistry and Mineralogy (CheMin) and Sample Analysis at Mars (SAM) instruments.
 CheMin and SAM are both located inside the rover and analyze scooped sediments or drilled rock powders.
 CheMin is an X-ray diffractometer with X-ray fluorescence capabilities.
 CheMin transmits an X-ray beam through a sample that has been sieved to <150 um.

 The diffracted X-rays are collected with a single CCD, and CheMin team members use these X-ray diffraction patterns to identify and quantify the minerals in a sample down to a detection limit of ~1-2 wt%.
 SAM is a suite of three instruments: a mass spectrometer, gas chromatograph, and tunable laser spectrometer.